 In addition to making the required funds available in the A/A Account for the Monthly Remittance, Servicers of Mortgage Loans with an actual/actual multi remittance option are required to transfer funds from the P&I Custodial Account to the A/A Account on any Business Day where the balance of the P&I Custodial Account (excluding Servicing Fees and any other amounts not required to be deposited into the P&I Custodial Account) exceeds two thousand five hundred dollars (\$2,500).
-On the first Business Day of the following month, the Servicer must transfer all remaining funds from the P&I Custodial Account five hundred dollars (\$2,500).
+On the first Business Day of the following month, the Servicer must transfer all remaining funds from the P&I Custodial Account to the A/A Account, regardless of whether the amount exceeds two thousand five hundred dollars (\$2,500).